nevoa-technologies/MicroVE/README.md

 - [x] Interpret the program header
 - [x] Link C functions into the virtual machine
 - Execution
-    - [x] Push and pop values from the stack
+    - [x] Reserve and populate stack memory
     - [x] Load values from the stack into registers and from registers into the stack
     - [x] Call external linked functions
     - [x] Basic arithmetic operations (sum, subtraction, multiplication and division)